Y-Xiang-hub/Bitcoin-Address-Behavior-Analysis/README.md

 # BABD Construction and Analysis

+NOTE: We will uplaod the core code after our paper is accepted.

 This project is the source code of our dataset [BABD-13](https://www.kaggle.com/datasets/lemonx/babd13) on Kaggle.
 The research paper of this project can be found on [BABD: A Bitcoin Address Behavior Dataset for Address Behavior Pattern Analysis](https://arxiv.org/abs/2204.05746).
 If you find our work is helpful for your research, please consider citing it as:

     @article{xiang2022babd,